 Again, this step is being driven by younger consumers and millennials who will represent three quarters of the global workforce by 2025.
 According to one report, societally engaged brands are gaining traction and we will continue to see purposeful brands reaping the rewards of doing good world over the next decade.

 Perhaps the biggest driver of change within the food and drink industry over the coming years will be policy, particularly within the UK, and directives from our government will have a large impact for both brand and consumer.

 We feel sin taxes will continue to be introduced, as it was for sugar in 2018 as the government seeks to alleviate costly health problems such as childhood obesity and heart disease.
 From a manufacturing standpoint, ‘shrinkflation’ will continue to be the preferred option as tax eats into profits, alongside healthy alternatives such as alcohol-free drinks that are exempt from rising taxes.

-Driving all these trends is technology and innovation.
+Driving these trends is partly due to technology and innovation.
 With rapid advancements in tech progressively increasing the efficiency of food production, harvests, packaging processes and even our own diets through personalisation, we can expect the pace of change to increase as we progress through the next decade.

 So in 2030, whether our burgers will be made from beef, beans or bugs, we can predict the packaging will be at the very least recyclable and the company behind it has a purpose as well as profits.

 The food and drink industry is one of rapid growth and high scrutiny, and as communications professionals we understand the complexities of the emergence of new laws, policies and brand developments.
 We have identified three key issues that the industry is facing and can work with you to build and develop your corporate communications plans around the following three areas: purpose, sustainability and policy.

 We have delivered campaigns globally as well as nationally and worked with multiple trade and government bodies to drive and support active discussions to help our clients be part of the most important issues affecting your sector.